 SCRIP Gift Cards

 Have you ever ordered Scrip cards?
 If you have, thank you and if you have not please try it out and see how you like it.
 It is so easy and every order helps our PADS lunches.
 Order forms are in the Connecting Link.
 Fill this out along with a check to RCLPC and Scrip written on the Memo line.
 Place them in the Scrip mailbox (near the front door, down the stairs) and we will let you know by e-mail when they have arrived.
 It usually will take about 2 weeks to receive them.
 We place orders once a month and the dates they are due should be on the Mission bulletin board.
-Here are some of the next deadline dates to order by...
-May 14 and June 18.
+Next deadline date to order by...
+June 18.
 If you have any questions please contact Nancy Blakely.
 Thank you for supporting PADS lunches!

 RCLPC Living Waters for the World

 Check the RCLPC Living Waters Facebook page at https://www.facebook.com/rclpclww/ for daily prayer requests and photos.
 If you "like" the page, you will receive the posts.
 The RCLPC blog at